takashim0101/Build-Amazing-Books-Application-backend/README.md

 ## Data Source

-This project utilizes example data from [Draftbit's Example Data](https://example-data.draftbit.com/).
-This site provides a variety of sample data that can be used for development and testing purposes.

-This project utilizes example data from [Draftbit's Example Data](https://example-data.draftbit.com/books).
-I fetched a total of **102 books** from this API for development and testing purposes.
+This project utilizes example data from [Draftbit's Example Data](https://example-data.draftbit.com/), which provides a variety of sample data for development and testing purposes.
+Specifically, I fetched a total of **102 books** from this API for use in this project[Draftbit's Example Data](https://example-data.draftbit.com/books).